Tristan Thompson Reportedly Seeing Lani Blair Behind Khloe Kardashian’s Back

 As fans already know, Tristan Thompson was caught cheating on Khloe Kardashian back in April when photos and video of him kissing and touching other women, Lani Blair included, surfaced online just days before Kardashian gave birth to their baby girl, True.

 As previously reported by the Inquisitr, Lani Blair has continued to be a thorn in Khloe Kardashian’s side since the cheating scandal broke.
-Last month is was reported by In Touch that Lani had actually gotten Khloe’s phone number from Tristan and called the reality star to apologize for the cheating drama.
+Last month it was reported by In Touch that Lani had actually gotten Khloe’s phone number from Tristan and called the reality star to apologize for the cheating drama.
 However, Kardashian allegedly wanted nothing to do with Blair and hung up on her.

 “Lani reached out and apologized to Khloe, She got her number from Tristan.
 Before she could finish, Khloe hung up.
 Lani called back, left a message, and told Khloe she feels awful, won’t do it again, and basically left an honest, genuine. and heartfelt apology,” an insider revealed.